 Winter Storm Watching

-We were built for this...
+We were built for this.

-Making the Wickaninnish Inn a memorable Storm Watching destination began long before the Inn was even built.
-The McDiarmid family would visit the Inn's eventual site from their nearby Cabin at the height of a storm to see where the waves broke, how high they came up onto the rocks and into the forest and where the most spectacular views of the crashing waves could be seen.
-These memories and a whole host of other Storm Watching ideas were then incorporated into the design of the Inn so from the ground up the Wickaninnish was planned to be the best storm watching destination on the coast of North America from Mexico to Alaska.
+While storm watching at the Wickaninnish Inn was named a Canadian Signature Experience by the Canadian Tourism Commission in 2011, it was a memorable destination long before the Inn was even built.
+Back in the day, the McDiarmid family would visit the Inn's eventual site during a storm.
+Running to the rocks from their nearby cabin, they would watch to see where the waves broke, how high they came up onto the rocks and into the forest and where the most spectacular views of the crashing waves could be seen.
+These memories were incorporated into the design of the Inn, making it the best storm watching destination on the coast since its inception.

 Storm Watching Amenities